anoma/nspec/docs/anomian.juvix.md

 <div class="grid" markdown>

-> If several guards are satisfied, engine provide a strategy defined as its
+> If several guards are satisfied, engines provide a strategy for how to act.
-> construction how to act.
-The model conceives the following options.
+> The model has the following options.
 >
 > -  Choose the first guard that is satisfied,
 > -  choose the last guard that is satisfied,